S1L3NC37/detection-engineering-writeups/catching-my-first-reverse-shell.md

 ## 5. Detection 2: a command line that is way too long

-The second angle ignores lineage entirely and looks at size.
-That giant base64 blob in the parent command line is not an accident of this one payload, it is inherent to how encoded PowerShell payloads work.
-They have to carry the encoded shellcode as text, and that text is long.
-Normal commands are short.
-So command line length by itself is a signal.
+The second detection angle ignores process lineage and examines command-line length.
+The `msfvenom` payload I executed placed a large encoded and compressed blob inside the PowerShell command, making its parent command line much longer than most of the activity I observed in my lab.
+That gave me a measurable signal to investigate, although command-line length alone is not malicious and some legitimate software also generates long commands.

 I started by measuring the length of every command line and its parent, then sorting so the longest floated to the top: